lisakawai/music_transformation/index.md

 ## Average note duration
-Average duration of notes (in seconds).
+The average duration of notes (in seconds).

 ||→Decrease average note duration→||
 |:-:|:-:|:-:|